WallyChantek/milkbbs/README.md

 # milkBBS

 Simple BBS system.
 Will write about the details later.
+Don't bother using this until I say it's good to, lol.